Myndex/apca-for-indesign/README.md

 ## Installation

 Download to your InDesign Scripts folder.
+(Download by clicking 'Code' and 'Download Zip' at the top of the page.)

 ```
 C:\Users\[YOUR USERNAME]\AppData\Roaming\Adobe\InDesign\[YOUR INDESIGN VERSION]\en_US\Scripts\Scripts Panel